 Campers In Leadership Training

-CILT starts every November and is for campers in 10th grade or higher.
+CILT starts every November 1st at home and is for campers in 10th grade or higher.

 Campers in Leadership Training (CILT) is a leadership program designed for girls entering into their final years of high school.
 CILT begins at home during the fall season (campers must be in grade 10 or higher to begin CILT at home in the fall).